qkzk/fm/development.md

 - new expansion for shell commands: %c expands into the clipboard content.
   Haven't found an usage yet but I couldn't live without it.
   It's the same as `!`, `some_command <Ctrl+v>`
+- chmod improvment.
+Enter "chmod" mode with "+" or "alt+m"
+  - you can type a permission in octal mode (like 640), litterally (like rwxrwxrwx) or like in chmod "a+x", "-w" etc.

 #### Changelog